Nophinou/vitepress/index.md

 hero:
   name: "Noph"
   text: "Narrative design and game writing"
-  tagline: Passionate about the technicalities of designing and writing for interactive experiences
+  tagline: Passionate about the technicalities of designing and writing for interactive experiences <br><br>
   image:
     src: /test.png
     alt: Noph